NZadeh/avalon/README.md

 on the total number of players, as well as receive any information that role has.
 (For example, the player who receives Merlin will also see the usernames of the Spies [Assassin, Morgana, Oberon, etc.].)

+Proposals, missions, and vote history all happen and are tracked in real-time inside the game room once the game starts.

 ## Changes in the works (Feature requests)
 - Add a way for room owner to pass ownership to a different person in the lobby.